euwbah/ENBP-notes/Things To Study.md

 ### Topic 3

 - Know how to fill in purchase order
-- Reorder pt: like stop loss, once it reach, reoder the stuff
+- Reorder pt: like stop loss, once it reach, reorder the stuff
 - Order qty: lot size...  eg. if min == 20, only can order in incr of 20
 - Watch out of bait vendor
-- Basic procurement process
+- Basic procurement process (5 steps)
 - Which step has material impact? : change in inventorty (qty)
 - Which step has financial impact? : change in asset,liabilities equities,revenue, or expenses